 In many ways, online-only and traditional banks are very similar.
 Nearly every bank and credit union allow you to bank online, at least to some degree.
 Usually, you can check your balances, transfer funds, and pay bills through their websites or apps.
 Remote check deposit is also increasingly common.

-Additionally, online-only banks offer similar amounts of security as traditional banks, especially for online activities.
+Additionally, online-only banks offer similar amounts of security as traditional banks, such as positive pay, which is very useful for anyone who wants to use a business banker in jacksonville or a company local to you, especially for online activities.
 Online information is usually encrypted, which can actually make it safer than dealing with paper receipts or statements.

 Further, most online banks are FDIC-insured, just like their brick-and-mortar brethren.
 Your deposits have the same level of financial protection at any institution that is insured by the FDIC regardless of whether they have physical branches.